TheFox/timr/README.md

 	timr continue [<options>]

-See more informations on the [timr-continue(1)](https://timr.fox21.at/man/continue.1.html) man page.
+See more informations on the [timr-continue(1)](https://timr.fox21.at/man/timr-continue.1.html) man page.

 ### Push Command

 Sometimes you need to work on a Task only temporary.
 You want to track the time for this as well.
 For example fixing a bug.
 When you fixed the bug you want to continue your actual work.
-Here comes `push` and `pop` into the game.
+Here comes `timr push` and `timr pop` into the game.
 It modifies the Stack.
-If you `push` a new Task the below Task will be paused.
-On `pop` the Top Task will be stopped and the next below will continue.
+When you push a new Task the below Task will be paused.
+On pop the Top Task will be stopped and the next below will continue.

 	timr push [<options>] [<task_id> [<track_id>]]

-See more informations on the [timr-push(1)](https://timr.fox21.at/man/push.1.html) man page.
+See more informations on the [timr-push(1)](https://timr.fox21.at/man/timr-push.1.html) man page.

 ### Pop Command